 At the beginning of 3rd grade, it stopped working.
 Suddenly the kid who had always been just a little sensitive and quirky, became angry and increasingly anxious.
 Seemingly overnight we found ourselves not knowing how to help our son navigate through life.
 This was when we went looking for professional advice, help, answers – we were looking for a label, because for the first time ever it seemed like a label was the only way forward.

 And so it was between the ages of 9 and 10, my son picked up a series of labels.
-The official DSM-5 labels are ASD level 1 with co-occurring mixed expressive/receptive language disorder and anxiety disorder.
+The official DSM-5 labels are ASD level 1 with co-occurring mixed expressive/receptive language disorder, generalized anxiety disorder and depression.
 The stigma filled societal labels (the ones we so desperately wanted to avoid) are “high functioning autism” and “mentally ill”.

 Life is funny.
 I spent the first 9 years of my son’s life attempting to keep him from being labeled.
 Then I spent a year actively trying to find a label.
 Once we had the labels, I embraced them for what they can be – not a definition of who he is, but a key to helping us understand him, help him, and parent him in the ways that are best for him.
 Those labels also gave him some insight and words to help him understand himself and why he experiences the world the way he does.
 Labels often carry stigma, but I’ve come to know that they can also hold potentially life changing knowledge and access to resources.